Table of Contents

 • Vice [Industry Job Title]

-For instance, some employers hire generalists who have completed several tasks (e.g., Digital Marketer) while others seek specialists (e.g., SEO Manager) who focus on a specific aspect of marketing.
+For instance, some employers hire generalists who handle a variety of tasks (e.g., Digital Marketer) while others seek specialists (e.g., SEO Manager) with expertise in a specific aspect of marketing.

 • Brand Strategy Consultant